wolfSSL/wolfTPM/examples/attestation/README.md

 This way the challenge can only be decrypted by the TPM that can load the private part of the PAK and AK.
 Because the PAK and AK are bound to the TPM using a fixedTPM key attribute, the only TPM that can load these keys is the TPM where they were originally created.

-3. After the challenge is created, it is transfered from the server to the client.
+3. After the challenge is created, it is transferred from the server to the client.

 4. ActivateCredential uses the TPM 2.0 loaded PAK and AK to decrypt the challenge and retrieve the secret.
 Once retrieved, the client can respond to the server challenge.

-This way the client confirms to the server it posesses the expected TPM 2.0 System Identity and Attestation Key.
+This way the client confirms to the server it possesses the expected TPM 2.0 System Identity and Attestation Key.

 Note: